-Local Corequisites: None This course introduces the fundamentals of simulation and game design.
+This course introduces the fundamentals of simulation and game design.
 Topics include industry standards and design elements for simulation and games.
 Upon completion, students should be able to design simple simulations and/or games.

-College Transfer: N/A SGD 113 - SGD Programming
+College Transfer: N/A

+SGD 113 - SGD Programming

-Class Hours 2 Lab Hours 3 Credit Hours 3 Minimum State Prerequisites: None concepts used to create simulations and games.
+CIS Course ID: S21242 Class Hours 2 Lab Hours 3 Credit Hours 3 Minimum State Prerequisites: None

+This course introduces the fundamentals of programming languages and tools employed in simulation and game development.
+Emphasis is placed on programming concepts used to create simulations and games.
 Upon completion, students should be able to program simple games and/or simulations.
 College Transfer: N/A